 Willie Dunn’s “The Ballad of Crowfoot” starts as most ballads do: slowly.
-Simple, plucked, minor guitar chords ring out, and Dunn opens his mouth, and a mournful baritone spools out of his lips.
+Simple, plucked, minor guitar chords ring out, Dunn opens his mouth and a mournful baritone spools out of his lips.

 “Comes the spring, and its warm thaw / Around your neck, the eagle claw / Upon your head, the buffalo horn / Today a great new chief is born.”

 What follows is 10 minutes of immaculate storytelling and gut-wrenching poetry about Crowfoot, the 19th-century Siksika chief responsible for negotiating Treaty 7, which ceded a huge swath of Blackfoot territory to colonizers.
 Atop a hypnotic, sorrowful chord progression, Dunn unfurls a heavily researched account of Crowfoot’s story, from his birth, to his leadership of the Siksika people, to the forced cession of his people’s lands, to the aftermath of his consequential life.
 With empathy, rage, and an air of resignation, “The Ballad of Crowfoot” is an unflinching testament to the tragedy of colonialism, demonstrating the scale of the destruction it has wrought on the original inhabitants of Turtle Island.